 - Rinse with fresh water

 We have a hose for our use connected to the faucet is on a pole about 80 feet north of the ramps.
-Please use the right valve to turn water on and, of course, be sure to turn it off when you are finished.
+Please use the right valve to turn water on and, of course, be sure to turn it off when you are finished and relieve the water pressure by draining from the nozzle.
 The hose and boat slings can be left setup in the wash area.
 Please, take care to not drop the nozzle on the concrete as the impact damages the nozzles.

 The kiosk shed contains the materials for the support of rowing including the logbook and boat lights.
 There is a light that is set to come on automatically when the lid is opened in the dark – unless someone pushes the power button.
-Boat lights are in the small toolbox on top of the counter.
-Return boat lights to the toolbox but leave any needing a recharge outside the box.
-We change lights every few days.
-Leave any dull lights on the shelf outside the box.
-Please return all cleaning equipment, except buckets, to the kiosk if you are the last person leaving the site.
-Take care to close the lid, being careful to have it latch on both sides.
-Please, clean up any pieces of trash.
-We have a tiny trash container on the bottom of the kiosk.
+Boat lights are in the small box on the shelf.
+Return boat lights to the box but leave any needing a recharge outside the box.